top of page

 30th November 2022:

 The lorry has arrived in Poland - James, Pip and Caragh greeted our heroic drivers Mick Brennand from Cefetra who sponsored the lorry and Josh aged 18, who passed his HGV only 3 weeks ago arrived looking a little weary.
 The truck had to be unloaded into a customs warehouse for onward transportation into Ukraine.
-It was great to realise that these goods were half way to their final destination.
+It was great to realise that these goods were halfway to their final destination.
 Now we have to go through the customs which we know is not an easy process.

 28th November 2022